19 best places to travel for the spring of 2019

 6. Lake Tahoe, California

-With snowfall topping 620 inches already this ski season, Squaw Valley Alpine Meadows is staying open later for spring skiing than any other mountain resort in Lake Tahoe, perhaps through May.
-(Make sure to check the snowfall before you go.)
+With snowfall topping 620 inches already this ski season, Squaw Valley Alpine Meadows is staying open later for skiing than any other mountain resort in Lake Tahoe, with plans to ski and ride until July 7th.
+(Skiers, make sure to check on operations before you go.)

 Squaw Valley's Aerial Tram, which has served skiers, snowboarders and sightseers since 1969, is an awesome ride.
 The average 300 days of sunshine each year make Instagrammable views of the lake and surrounding Sierra Nevada Range almost guaranteed.